-Beginning every January 1, for one month only, UW classified, contract classified and professional staff employees with a sick leave balance of greater than 480 hours may request monetary compensation (at 25% value) for a portion of their unused Sick Time Off accrued during the previous calendar year.
+As part of the Annual Attendance Incentive Program (AAIP), beginning every January 1 and for one month only, UW Classified, Contract Covered and Professional Staff employees with a sick time off balance of greater than 480 hours may request monetary compensation (at 25% value) for a portion of their unused Sick Time Off accrued during the previous calendar year.

-To qualify for the Annual Attendance Incentive Program, employees must have:
+To qualify for the AAIP, employees who accrue Sick Time Off must have:

 - A Sick Time Off balance greater than 480 hours as of January 1

-Qualifying employees can submit their request for cash-out by following the step-by-step guidance found in the Annual Attendance Incentive Program (AAIP)/Sick Time Off Cash-out – Staff Campus User Guide.
+Qualifying employees can submit their request for cashout by following the step-by-step guidance found in the Annual Attendance Incentive Program (AAIP)/Sick Time Off Cashout – Staff Campus User Guide, linked below.

-Once submitted, requests are routed to Time and Absence Approvers and Costing Allocations Coordinators for approval.
-Once approved, employees will see the cash-out amount appear on either the January 25 paycheck (if approved between January 1-15) or the February 10 paycheck (if approved between January 16-31).
+Employees will see the cashout amount appear on either their January 25 paycheck (if submitted between January 1-15) or February 10 paycheck (if submitted between January 16-31).

-Medical Centers employees can confirm ability to participate by verifying their Sick Time Off usage in 2018 via Kronos.
-An employee’s eligible balance as of December 31 will become available in Kronos on January 5.
+Medical Centers employees can confirm ability to participate by verifying their Sick Time Off usage for the previous year via Kronos.
+An employee’s eligible balance as of December 31 will become available in Kronos on January 10.
 Qualifying employees will complete the Request for Payment of Year-End Unused Sick Time Off form (Word doc) and submit it to the appropriate HR office (see instructions on the form).

 Though employees need to indicate their desire to take advantage of this program first, the Time and Absence Initiate may also initiate the request on behalf of the employee.
 It is, however, recommended that employees always initiate this request.

-Employees who had a job change during the 2018 calendar year may not be able to see time off balances for the prior position.
-Though Workday automatically calculates an employee’s Time Off balance available for cash-out, if they wish to review their balances, they can always contact the ISC for assistance in verifying their accruals and usages.
+Employees who had a job change during the 2023 calendar year may not be able to see time off balances for the prior position.
+Though Workday automatically calculates an employee’s Time Off balance available for cashout, if they wish to review their balances, they can always contact the ISC for assistance in verifying their accruals and usages.

-Though the AAIP is a completely valid program for employees with large sick leave balances to consider, employees nearing retirement may want to consider the Voluntary Employee Beneficiary Association (VEBA), which provides a tax-free medical expense account funded by a 25% sick leave cash-out at retirement.
-Learn more about VEBA: VEBA Health Reimbursement Account.
+While employees with large sick time off balances may consider the AAIP, employees nearing retirement may want to consider the Voluntary Employee Beneficiary Association (VEBA), which provides a tax-free medical expense account funded by a 25% sick leave cashout at retirement.